 Ideal for: Numerate graduates who may have considered Law as a career.

 Risk management is the challenging field of evaluating the risk from financial investment/decisions and consulting on how to lower or offset that risk.
 Poor risk management can cause global problems and sink huge corporations, for example the Lehman Brothers in 2008.
 Therefore, risk management is highly specialised and tailored to individual clients and their portfolios.
 It is also a future-facing form of consultancy because risk management forms a vital part of a company's strategy decisions.

 Ideal for: A graduate who like statistical analysis, comparing data - and risk.

 The aim of assurance is to reduce risk caused by misinformation, and it does this by testing the validity of financial and non-financial data.
 There are various disciplines within assurance, one of which is risk management, and another audit.

 Audit is the examination of a company's financial report by an independent auditor.
 The auditor wants to find out if the organisation's assets are what it says they are, and whether their profits and losses are reported correctly.
 Companies are generally legally obligated to have an audit every year, but they may conduct one for other reasons too, for example a takeover.

 Ideal for: A graduate with a detective-like brain as it entails asking questions of employees, examining records and testing internal controls.

-Use our handy application deadline list for the latest Accounting, Tax and Audit graduate schemes today to get your career off the ground.
+Browse graduate jobs for the latest Accounting, Tax and Audit opportunities today, to get your career off the ground.